digumx/pvs-assignment-2-git/Readme.md

 * **edit-sum-plus** contains the files with proofs and answers for `sum_plus`.
 * **edit-opsem** contains the edits with answers for `opsem`.
 * **edit-opsemstates** contains the files and edites corresponding to `opsemwithstates4class.pvs` as specified by problem `C.2`.
+* **majority-problem-2** contains the edits for the solution to the majority problem as specified in problem `D`.
+* **balls-problem** contains the edits for the solution to the black-white balls problem as specified in problem `E`.

+Please ignore the branch `majority-problem`.